viluong/solid-fastapp/README.md

         return user.to_entity()
   ```

 - Liskov Substitution: Subclasses should be substitutable for their base classes.
 Maybe not directly applicable here unless we have inheritance hierarchies.
-For services, perhaps creating a base service class (```IUserService```) that others (```UserService```) can extend without changing behavior.
+For services, perhaps creating a base service class (```IUserService```) that other services (```UserService```) can extend without changing behavior.
   ```
     # app/services/user.py
     class IUserService(ABC):